claromes/fivbvis/docs/reference.md

 - Return type: `dict`

-### list(no_tournament, fields="City CountryName DateTimeLocal DurationTotal Hall MatchPointsA MatchPointsB MatchResultText No NoTournament Season TeamAName TeamBName", filter="")
+### list(no_tournament, fields, filter)

 Get a list of volleyball matches.

-If the `fields` parameter is not passed, the following fields will be applied: `city, countryName, dateTimeLocal, durationTotal, hall, matchPointsA, matchPointsB, matchResultText, no, noTournament, season, teamAName, teamBName`.
+If the `fields` parameter is not passed, the following fields will be applied: `city countryName dateTimeLocal durationTotal hall matchPointsA matchPointsB matchResultText no noTournament season teamAName teamBName`.

 Requesting all parameters may result in a 404 error.